Crypto Glossary

 A bear market is a prolonged period when cryptocurrency prices decline significantly, typically defined as a 20% or more…

-Block RewardA block reward is the cryptocurrency incentive given to miners or validators who successfully create and add a new block…
+Block RewardA block reward is the cryptocurrency compensation that miners or validators receive for successfully validating transact…

-BlockchainA blockchain is a distributed digital ledger that records transactions across a network of computers in a way that is tr…
+BlockchainA blockchain is a distributed, decentralized ledger that records transactions across multiple computers using cryptograp…

 BridgeA bridge is a protocol or service that enables the transfer of cryptocurrencies and digital assets between different blo…

-Bull MarketA bull market is a prolonged period when cryptocurrency prices rise consistently and investor confidence is high.
-It's c…
+Bull MarketA bull market is an extended period of rising cryptocurrency prices and positive investor sentiment, typically lasting m…

 C